-Chief David L. Maggard Jr. was appointed Chief of Airport Police on September 1, 2016.
-Chief Maggard joined Los Angeles Airport Police as Assistant Chief of Operations in November of 2015.
-As Chief of Airport Police, Chief Maggard leads the nation’s largest aviation law enforcement agency with more than 1,100 sworn and civilian employees who work at Los Angeles International (LAX) and Van Nuys (VNY) airports.
+Director David L. Maggard Jr. was appointed Deputy Executive Director for Law Enforcement and Homeland Security on August 5, 2019.
+Prior to becoming Deputy Executive Director, Director Maggard served as the Assistant Chief of Airport Police in 2015 and later became the Chief of Airport Police in 2016.
+As Chief of Airport Police, Director Maggard led the nation’s largest aviation law enforcement agency with more than 1,100 sworn and civilian employees who work at Los Angeles International (LAX) and Van Nuys (VNY) airports.

 Director Maggard has 30 years of experience in Public Safety, Homeland Security, Community Policing, and Patrol Operations.
 He served as the Chief of Police – Director of Public Safety for the City of Irvine from 2003-2015 where he led 450 public safety professionals and headed City-wide Technology, Animal Services, City Business Licensing and City Emergency Preparedness.
 He also implemented an innovative personnel deployment model referred to as Geographic Based Policing which has served as a model for other jurisdictions.
 He created a nationally acclaimed Area Traffic Officer program, which emphasizes implementing long-term solutions for traffic related problems, and created the first Construction Site Security Ordinance for the City of Irvine.
 Director Maggard previously served as a Police Captain in the City of Manhattan Beach, a Police Lieutenant in the City of Indio, and a Police Officer and Police Sergeant with the University of California Police.